frederickaplan/fdh/files/PART2/fdh-2-1.md

 To produce a document is to produce an object different than the object documented.

 Documents have a performative dimension, they act in the world.
+It is important do not study only their form, but understand their function.

 #### Digital Images